-Chef Kang’s – One Michelin Star Cantonese Restaurant With Only 4 Tables.
+Chef Kang’s – One Michelin Star Private Kitchen With Only 5 Tables.
 Best Meal I Had This Year

 ”This has got to be the best fish soup I ever had.”